Noel Edmonds: Other television appearances

+Edmonds has hosted major TV events including the BAFTA Awards, the Brit Awards and the launch of the UK National Lottery.
 Edmonds was involved in the Live Aid concerts in 1985, transporting stars to and from the Wembley Stadium concert via helicopter and appearing on stage at Wembley to introduce the joint set by Sting and Phil Collins.
 Edmonds also took Collins to Heathrow Airport, where Collins boarded Concorde to fly to the United States to perform at the Philadelphia concert.

 Noel's Christmas Presents was an annual broadcast in which Edmonds delivered special presents to special people.
 Some of the gifts included arranging trips to Lapland for ill or disadvantaged children, or arranging family reunions.
 Noel's Christmas Presents was originally broadcast on BBC One on Christmas Day from 1989 until 1999 (except 1992), before it returned to UK screens courtesy of Sky1 on 23 December 2007.
 Further editions were screened on 21 December 2008, 20 December 2009, 18 December 2010 and 18 December 2011.

-Edmonds presented "Noel's Addicts" in Spring 1992.

-He was visited by Jon Pertwee as the Third Doctor in 1993 in the introduction of the 30-year Doctor Who anniversary Children in Need special Dimensions in Time, during which the Doctor mentioned that Edmonds would still be on television in the year 2010.

-In 1997, Edmonds was involved in an episode of the Chris Morris spoof documentary series Brass Eye, in which he unwittingly pledged his allegiance on camera to a campaign to rid the country of a new killer drug, the entirely fictitious 'cake', which apparently made ten seconds appear as a few hours to a user by stimulating part of the brain called Shatner's Bassoon.
+In 1997 Edmonds was involved in an episode of the Chris Morris spoof documentary series Brass Eye, in which he unwittingly pledged his allegiance on camera to a campaign to rid the country of a new killer drug, the entirely fictitious "cake", which apparently made 10 seconds appear as a few hours to a user by stimulating part of the brain called Shatner's Bassoon.
+Edmonds was also a guest host for the fourth-series episode of The Friday Night Project, broadcast on 26 January 2007.
+In 2014 he appeared in BBC Four's The Life of Rock with Brian Pern as himself.